kubernetes-sigs/kueue/keps/976-plain-pods/README.md

 the Pod reconciler can create the corresponding Workload object to feed the Kueue admission logic.

 The Workload will be owned by all Pods.
-Once all the Pods that own the workload are removed, the Workload will continue to exist.
+Once all the Pods that own the workload are deleted (and their finalizers are removed), the Workload will be automatically cleaned up.

 If individual Pods in the group fail and a replacement Pod comes in, the replacement Pod will be added as an owner of the Workload as well.